ss23324/seed-phrase-generator/README.md

 **UPD:** Due to the fact that I receive many messages from you, I created a **Telegram** channel in which news and answers to frequent questions will be posted. **Channel - https://t.me/tonydevbtc**

 ## Contribute

 Contributions are welcome!
 If you have ideas, bug reports, or want to contribute to the codebase, feel free to submit a pull request.

-## License
-This project is licensed under the [Apache 2.0 License](/LICENSE)

 ## Donate